A popular rugby league player who recently took steps to deal with his hair loss

 - which may join up as the condition progresses.

 Hair loss treatment

-At Belgravia, clients are usually offered the MHRA and FDA-approved drug finasteride 1mg to reduce the production of DHT, which is not required by the body after puberty, hence the drug is only suitable for medically-approved men aged 18 and over.
+which is designed to inhibit the production of DHT, which is not required by the body after puberty, hence the drug is only suitable for medically-approved men aged 18 and over.

 Impact on performance

 Quoted on thelondoneconomic.com, Gale says: “As a sportsman, being in the spotlight can be incredibly tough sometimes and it can play on the mind and have an impact on performance, regardless of how strong you are as an individual.
 When you’re lucky enough to be in the public eye for doing what you love, your appearance can make you a target for some.
 Now the season and the World Cup is over I’m having this procedure to give me the added confidence to go on and have an even better year next year.”

 This is far from an uncommon sentiment among sportsmen; cricketer Mohit Sharma

 blamed his dip in form on having a receding hairline which affected his confidence.

 Men who decide to tackle their hair loss frequently comment upon the new-found self-confidence they feel upon seeing themselves with more hair than they have become used to.
 One thing that Belgravia clients particularly seem to appreciate is that their treatment course involves friendly monitoring and guidance